 What will be your legacy?

-You can shape the High Desert’s future through a legacy or “planned” gift to the High Desert Museum.
-A gift from your estate, large or small, can have a great impact on the Museum.
-From caring for wildlife, to funding children’s programs or creating an exhibit, your gift will make a difference!
+You can play an important role in shaping the High Desert Museum’s future through a legacy or “planned” gift.
+Large or small, a gift from your estate can have a long-term impact on the Museum.
+From caring for wildlife, to funding children’s programs or creating an exhibit, your legacy gift will make a difference for generations to come!

 Benefits for you and your family

-In addition, a charitable gift may save your family money by decreasing estate taxes.
+A charitable gift will help you combine your philanthropic passions with your financial needs and tax planning.
 And it’s easy to do.
 A simple directive in your will or trust will support the Museum in continuing to offer its unique educational programs and compelling exhibitions.
-Other types of legacy giving can help create an income stream to you from an appreciated asset or lower your income taxes.
+Other types of legacy giving can help create an income stream to you from an appreciated asset, lower your income taxes and save your family money by decreasing estate taxes.
+Please consult with your legal or financial advisor to explore the best way you can honor your legacy.

 Endowments – a lasting legacy

-One of the most powerful reasons people launch endowments is to create lasting legacies.
-These ongoing funds provide perpetual support for the Museum, and also remind family and friends of your values and commitments.
+One of the most powerful reasons people fund endowments is to create lasting legacies.
+These funds provide perpetual support for the Museum and also remind family and friends of your values and commitments.
 Endowment gifts can be made to support Museum operations, or for its programs, exhibits or wildlife.

 Take action today for an impact tomorrow

-Help ensure that the natural and cultural resources of the High Desert will endure and be enjoyed by others.
+Help ensure that the natural and cultural resources of the High Desert endure for generations to come.
 Your gift, and the lives it touches, can be your legacy.

-The High Desert Museum is a qualified 501(3)c non-profit.
+The High Desert Museum is a qualified 501(c)3 non-profit.
 All donations are tax-deductible as allowed by law.

 Robert W. Chandler Society